aleksandra919/chatApp-Firebase/README.md

 Live chat
-Application enable to chat between host and client in real time
+Application enable to chat between host and client in real time.

-Application has two view for client and host
+Application has two view for client and host.

 (http://domain.name/client)